CyberFlameGO/svnpython/Doc/library/exceptions.rst

    absolutely positively necessary to exit immediately (for example, in the child process after a call to :func:`fork`).

-   The exception inherits from :exc:`BaseException` instead of :exc:`StandardError` or :exc:`Exception` so that it is not accidentally caught by code that catches :exc:`Exception`.
+   The exception inherits from :exc:`BaseException` instead of :exc:`Exception` so that it is not accidentally caught by code that catches :exc:`Exception`.
 This allows the exception to properly propagate up and cause the interpreter to exit.

    .. versionchanged:: 2.5
       Changed to inherit from :exc:`BaseException`.